MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/whats-new/stereokit.md

 ## How do I participate in the hackathon?

-Build a new open source HoloLens 2 or VR application, game, or experience prototype using StereoKit.
+Build a new open-source HoloLens 2 or VR application, game, or experience prototype using StereoKit.
 You can participate as an individual or as part of a team\*.

 The submitted project must be capable of being successfully installed and running consistently on the platform, HoloLens 2 Emulator, or the Windows Mixed Reality Simulator for which it is intended.
 The project must function as depicted in your submission description and demo video.